9 mins read

 Back To Blog >>

-High levels of cholesterol in our system increases the risk of heart attacks and stroke.
+High levels of cholesterol in our system increase the risk of heart attacks and stroke.

 What is cholesterol?